madmag77/wirl/workflow_definitions/demand_eval_workflow/README.md

    - Varies gender, income level, education, and location
    - Uses LLM to generate realistic occupation, lifestyle, and values

+2. **CalculateGoldenEmbeddings**: Pre-calculates embeddings for all golden intent variations
+   - Computes embeddings for all 25 golden intent descriptions (5 variations × 5 rating levels)
+   - Averages the 5 variations for each rating level to create 5 anchor embeddings
+   - **Runs once** before the evaluation loop for efficiency
+   - These pre-calculated embeddings are passed to the cycle and reused for all persona evaluations

-2. **EvaluationLoop**: Iterates through each persona to evaluate the product
+3. **EvaluationLoop**: Iterates through each persona to evaluate the product
    - **ProcessNextPersona**: Manages iteration through personas
    - **GetPurchaseIntent**: Gets **textual purchase intent** from each persona
      - Uses LLM to elicit natural language description of purchase intent (not numeric)
      - Avoids rating bias by asking for words instead of numbers
    - **CalculatePersonaMetrics**: Converts intent text to rating using semantic similarity
      - Converts text to vector using **Nomic embeddings**
-     - Calculates **cosine similarity** to all 5 golden intent descriptions
+     - Calculates **cosine similarity** to the 5 pre-calculated golden anchor embeddings
      - Computes **expected rating** (1-5 continuous scale) using probability-weighted approach
    - **CollectEvaluations**: Accumulates evaluation results with similarity scores

-3. **AnalyzeDemand**: Computes aggregate metrics and demographic insights
+4. **AnalyzeDemand**: Computes aggregate metrics and demographic insights
    - Calculates mean, standard deviation, and distribution statistics
    - Breaks down purchase intent by demographic segments
    - Identifies high-intent segments for targeted marketing

-4. **SaveReport**: Generates comprehensive Markdown report
+5. **SaveReport**: Generates comprehensive Markdown report
    - Creates timestamped report file: `demand_eval_ProductName_YYYYMMDD_HHMMSS.md`
    - Includes product details, metrics, demographic insights, and recommendations
    - Automatic demand assessment (Strong 🟢 / Moderate 🟡 / Low 🔴)